cyberjunky/3commas-cyber-bots/README.md

 Configuring the `tp-increment-factor` to 0.0 will disable the increment and leave the TP untouched to what is configured in the bot.

-Do note that extra profit is directly included!
+Do note that extra profit is directly included if the `increment-factor` is greater than 0.0!
 So, for example, when the `activation-percentage` is set to 3.0% and the `actual profit` is 3.2%, this 0.2% is immediately added to the `initial-stoploss`.

 The last profit percentage of the deal is stored to be used for next iterations, so the bot only evaluates deals for which the % profit has increased to avoid unnecessary processing.
 In the calcutions shown above the `current` and `last` profit percentage will then be used.